Emc54/Emc54.github.io/_tabs/About.md

 _12/2021_

-Internal company hackathon participation and winner of the entertaining and creative award for sweater with a scrolling LED display.
+Internal company hackathon participation and winner of the entertaining and creative award for a sweater with a scrolling LED display.
 I am now involved in the organisation of any such future events.

 _07/2020_

 Electronics Projects Creator for Hercules Cambridge, a platform for people to learn practical work skills like CAD, hardware, and software design through hands-on projects.
-I was responsible for creating electronics projects with the aim of teaching useful applications of hardware in real-life situations.
+I was responsible for creating electronics projects to teach useful applications of hardware in real-life situations.

 _06/15 – 01/17_

-18-month Military Service in the Cypriot Army (Artillery), in which after national examination, achieved the rank of Second Lieutenant.
-As such, I oversaw of a squad composed of 20 private soldiers.
+18-month (conscripted) military service in the Cypriot Army (Artillery), in which after national examination, achieved the rank of Second Lieutenant.
+As such, I oversaw a squad composed of 20 private soldiers.
 The experience has led to the improvement of my communication and leadership skills.

 _2015_

 First place award for the highest combined mark in the Pancyprian examination in Mathematics, Physics Chemistry, and the highest single mark in Greek.
-English IELTS with mark 8/9 (July-2012).
+English IELTS with mark 8/9 (July 2012).